Angela Kung is a graduate of the Nectarine Cohort. Prior to joining Designation she lived in Hong Kong and worked as a recruitment consultant.

 I lived in Hong Kong and worked as a recruitment consultant, specifically working with hedge funds to build out their teams in Asia.

 Definitely my cohort—hi Nectarines!
-I was lucky to be surrounded by hard working who pushed each other to be better.
+I was lucky to be surrounded by hardworking people who pushed each other to be better.
 It felt like everyone really cared about their projects, and no one was ever satisfied with an easy solution.
 We weren’t afraid to challenge each other, which was awesome.

 What did you find was the most useful skill, tool, or experience from your time in the program?